scaleoutsean/solidfire-linux/README.md

 ### TRIM / UNMAP

 - `discard=async` mount option is on by default in filesystems that support it since Linux kernel 6.2
-- filesystems with older kernels need to have that specified in filesystem settings or mount options
+- filesystems with older kernels should have `discard` set in filesystem settings or mount options if they want rethin to work.
+Alternatively you may schedule`fstrim` to run daily or hourly

 ## Virtualization